-Focus on basic skills (communication, literacy and numeracy) is central in the teaching of all subjects so that we can effectively ‘catch up’ pupils quickly and address the achievement deficit evident on entry to school.
+Focus on basic skills (communication, literacy and numeracy) is central in the teaching of all subjects so that we can effectively ‘catch up’ children quickly and address the achievement deficit evident on entry to school.
 We will secure success in the core subjects to guarantee better futures.

 Breadth, depth and balance in an academic curriculum: The curriculum model is structured so that all elements of the National Curriculum are delivered progressively, building on prior learning, deepening knowledge that can then be applied using skills taught.
-Everything that happens in the Academy should be seen as a learning opportunity, taught, hidden and wider curriculum and will contribute to pupils academic, personal, social, moral, creative, physical and cultural development.
+Everything that happens in the Academy should be seen as a learning opportunity, taught, hidden and wider curriculum and will contribute to pupil’s academic, personal, social, moral, creative, physical and cultural development.

 Development of social and emotional skills: Needed to succeed in Secondary education and on into the workplace.
-We will create citizens who are able to contribute positively to their local community now and enable our students to make a positive difference to society in the future.
+We will create citizens who are able to contribute positively to their local community now and enable our children to make a positive difference to society in the future.
 Our children will learn about respect, responsibility and how to keep themselves and others safe.

 Opportunities and experiences: We will develop individual interests and abilities by providing learning opportunities and experiences that we believe every child should have irrespective of background.
-These opportunities and experiences will support pupils in identifying and developing their own interests and talents and ensure that they have knowledge and understanding of the wider world in and beyond their own locality.
+These opportunities and experiences will support children in identifying and developing their own interests and talents and ensure that they have knowledge and understanding of the wider world in and beyond their own locality.

 Children are expected to work hard and demonstrate positive learning behaviours to both maximise their own individual learning potential as well as contribute to the school and wider community.